alphagov/pp-puppet/development/README.md

 ## Running apps

-- SSH on to the machine with `vagrant ssh`
+- SSH on to the machine with `vagrant ssh development-1`
 - Change to the development directory with `cd /var/apps/pp-puppet/development`
 - Start the apps individually with `bowl backdrop_read` or `bowl spotlight`, or all together with `bowl performance`